CLEAR-HPV: Interpretable concept discovery for human-papillomavirus-associated morphology in whole-slide histology: INTRODUCTION

 Applied to three cohorts of data, TCGA-HNSCC \cite{weinstein2013cancer}, TCGA-CESC \cite{weinstein2013cancer}, and CPTAC-HNSCC \cite{edwards2015cptac}, CLEAR-HPV discovers stable concepts and consistent concept-fraction patterns that generalize across cohorts, indicating that the discovered morphology reflects consistent HPV-associated structure rather than dataset-specific artifacts.
 The resulting concept-fraction representations preserve the discriminative structure encoded in the original MIL embeddings, allowing downstream classifiers to recover comparable slide-level predictions while operating on an interpretable concept space --- achieving the best of both worlds.
 Together, these findings demonstrate that the latent feature space of attention-based MIL already contains rich, biologically meaningful organization, and that our attention-guided concept discovery can expose this structure without sacrificing predictive performance. \figref{fig:main} shows an overview of our CLEAR-HPV; implementation details are described in the Methods section.

 In summary, our primary contributions are as follows: \begin{enumerate}

-\item We introduce CLEAR-HPV, the first general framework to automatically discover pathology-relevant morphologic concepts for HPV prediction without tile-level supervision (or annotation). \item We demonstrate that CLEAR-HPV leverages the attention-weighted latent space in a deep learning model to produce spatial concept maps and concept-fraction vectors, offering biologically grounded, concept-level interpretability for whole-slide histopathology. \item CLEAR-HPV preserves the predictive performance of the interpreted model while reducing its high-dimensional features (e.g., 1536 dimensions) to only 10 interpretable concepts. {\item We show that CLEAR-HPV is compatible with diverse attention-based MIL backbones and retains strong slide-level performance across diverse architectural designs, enabling robust and consistent concept discovery beyond a single model instantiation.} \item We further show that these concept-level representations are stable across different cohorts (e.g., TCGA and CPTAC) and preserve the predictive performance of the interpreted MIL models, sometimes even substantially outperforming the original MIL models. \end{enumerate}
+\item We introduce CLEAR-HPV, the first general framework to automatically discover pathology-relevant morphologic concepts for HPV prediction without tile-level supervision (or annotation). \item We demonstrate that CLEAR-HPV leverages the attention-weighted latent space in a deep learning model to produce spatial concept maps and concept-fraction vectors, offering biologically grounded, concept-level interpretability for whole-slide histopathology. \item CLEAR-HPV preserves the predictive performance of the interpreted model while reducing its high-dimensional features (e.g., 1536 dimensions) to only 10 interpretable concepts. {\item We show that CLEAR-HPV is compatible with diverse attention-based MIL backbones and retains strong slide-level performance across diverse architectural designs, enabling robust and consistent concept discovery beyond a single model instantiation.} \item We further show that these concept-level representations are stable across different cohorts (e.g., TCGA and CPTAC), preserve clinically relevant predictive signal under transfer, and reveal cross-cohort consistency of HPV-related morphology.